ucgmsim/nzgmdb/README.md

 This tool is designed for researchers working with strong motion records.

-This codebase and documentation is currently up-to-date with the latest NZGMDB release **Version 4.3 (July 2025)**.
+This codebase and documentation is currently up-to-date with the latest NZGMDB release **Version 4.3 (September 2025)**.
+More information on the NZGMDB and the steps involved can be found on the [NZGMDB Wiki](https://github.com/ucgmsim/nzgmdb/wiki).

 ---